-All documentation will be stored in headteacher's office and will be supervised by the Headteacher/SENDCo.
+All documentation will be stored securely and supervised by the SENDCo.
 All records of children with SEND will be passed on to their receiving school.
 Documentation for children who have exited the SEN register will be retained until they move to another school.